mattduffy/agile-project-mgmt-stub/README.md

     - Wideband Delphi
     - Planning Poker
   * Budget and Costs
-	  - Aggregate the LoE by:
+	  - Aggregate the Level of Effort by:
       - Story Points or
 		  - Ideal Days
-    - Convert aggregate LoE into a schedule
+    - Convert aggregate Level of Effort into a schedule
 	    - factor in team size
 		  - required resources and availability
 		  - other dependencies